liviucotfas/ase-web-and-cloud-applications-security/7 - MVCStore - CRUD.md

 ##  6. <a name='DeletingProducts'></a>Deleting Products

-11. Add a `DeleteProduct` method to the `IProductRepository` interface.
+11. Add a `DeleteProduct` method to the `IStoreRepository` interface.

     ```C#
     Task<Product> DeleteProductAsync(int productID);